gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/habits.md

 >
 > **Eric Steven Raymond** [[3]](http://www.catb.org/~esr/faqs/hacker-howto.html)

-Lisp empowers you to learn the most important concepts in computer programming with a single programming language.
+Lisp empowers you to learn the most important programming language concepts with a single programming language.
 For example, Lisp supports _procedural, functional and object-oriented programming_.
 You learn _recursion_ and get in touch with the power of _interactive programming with a REPL (Read-eval-print loop)_.
 Further Lisp offers the most terrific _meta-programming_ experience with